StephanStanisic/agda-mutual-induction-recursion/slides/slides.md

 $f: D \to R$

-- The function definition is recursive by doing induction on $D$,
+- The function definition is recursive by induction on $D$,
 - and the datatype $D$ depends on $f$.